Prices describe how much your products cost.

 active: boolean Denotes whether your price is usable in new payment methods.

-• Pre-existing payment methods with a newly inactive price will continue to function.
+priceobjects passed as alineItemto a payment method will return an API error. - Pre-existing payment methods with a newly inactive price will continue to function.
 Recommended to update the payment method directly to make it inactive or remove specific line items.

 billingScheme: enum Critical because it defines how the total cost of the price will be calculated.

-• See the tier field below for an example.
+tierfield below for an example.

 created: string datetime for when the price was created.